Background

 Well, that's a problem.
 That's a problem because you keep clashing with your snapshot, with the image of you that the narcissist has in his mind, with your avatar, with your representation in the narcissist's brain.
 You keep confronting it.
 You keep diverging from it.
 You keep undermining it.

 But even more profoundly, more problem, more problematically, if you're a strong, resilient, agentic, independent, self-efficacious, wise, clever, good looking, it's that if you're really that, then you are in effect very similar to the false self.
 You're similar to how the narcissist sees himself.

 He sees himself as strong, resilient, super smart, agentic, independent, self-efficacious, amazing, unprecedented, and so on.
 And if you are that way, then you are like the narcissist.
 You are like the narcissist's false self.
-You compete.
-You compete.
-It's a competition.
-You compete with the narcissist's inflated, grandiose self-image and that pieces of it off because you are challenging, you are casting in doubt his uniqueness.

 The narcissist's claims are one of a kind.
-No one is likely.
+No one is like me.
 No one is ever like me.
-There's never been anyone like me, never will be anyone like me.
+There has never been anyone like me, never will be anyone like me.
 And not in the trivial sense, in the sense that I'm a supreme being.

-And here you come along and you demonstrate to the narcissist that he is not one of a kind, he's not a sui gener.
+And here you come along and you demonstrate to the narcissist that he is not one of a kind, he's not a sui generis.
+There are other people like him.

-He's self-perception is unique and threatens the balance of his personality.
+And this, of course, runs apart.
+His self-perception is unique and threatens the balance of his personality.
+It conflicts with your internal image in his mind.

+So projective resonance is when the narcissist projects onto you either his true self and that puts him in touch with his life-threatening shame.
 If he sees in you his true self, he is reminded of his childhood shame and childhood rage that are unreconciled and could lead him to suicidal ideation and major depression.
+So you are like walking, talking, mortification.

+So he projects onto you either the true self, that is when you're weak and dependent and submissive, then you remind him of the true self.
 He projects onto you his true self and that is like a mirror.
 You become like a mirror and he sees the part of himself that is childlike, that is weak, that is shameful, that he had rejected the part, the dirty secret, the skeleton in the cupboard of the false self.

 If you're strong and resilient and agentic, the narcissist projects onto you the false self and then you become the competition and you also undermine or dissipate the internal object that represents you in the narcissist's mind, the introject, the snapshot and that of course destroys the whole story and ruins the shared fantasy and so on and so forth.

-Either case, the projective, the projective, the issue of projection, the projective resonance is a major problem that leads directly to devaluation and discard.
+Either case, the projective, the issue of projection, the projective resonance is a major problem that leads directly to devaluation and discard.
+It's another mechanism to allow the narcissist to separate from you and to individuate.

 So these are the five mechanisms that lead to bonding and attachment with the narcissist.